01 Jul Building an Author’s Platform: Blogging

 - Other hosts are available.
 Here’s a link that explains how to work with FatCow: http://websitesetupguide.com/basic/start.htm

 - I was able to do this on Bluehost, once I set up my account.
 The directions are simple and easy to follow.

 - I was advised to find an available name with the .com, .net, or .edu extension.
 Fortheloveofwriting.com was already taken and so I chose Fortheloveofwriting.net.

 - Bluehost supports WordPress, a free content management system.

 - I easily installed WordPress from the BlueHost site.

 - Choose a Theme (the template for the blog site)

 - Bluehost uses WordPress themes, which are easy to install from the Bluehost web site.

 - WordPress offers many free themes, as well as some for purchase.

-- I am currently using the WordPress Genesis Sample by Studio Press.
-It is a child theme of Genesis.
+- I currently use the WordPress Genesis Sample by Studio Press.
+It’s a child theme of Genesis.

 - Customize the theme